Last updated:

 Now don’t get me wrong.
 I’ve seen players with some width on their feet wear these laceless boots with no problem.
 That is thanks to the pliability of the Sprintweb upper, the stretch of the textile tongue and some volume on the toe box.
 However, your feet still has to go-through that relatively narrow midfoot, and I see foot types with above-average width stick out around that area of the boot.
 It doesn’t mean it’s not comfortable, again given the factors I mentioned above, but I just thought the F50 looks more form-fitting and streamlined on someone with less width on their foot.

-Apart from just looking and fitting well, I and the rest of the narrow feet players can certainly enjoy this boot as one, if not the only option here that has a laceless system.
-As such, it helps that the one-piece construction aids the upper in pressing to the foot more closely and be the best ever laceless boot so far in terms of lockdown.
+Apart from just looking and fitting well, I and the rest of the narrow feet players can certainly enjoy this boot as one.
+It helps that the one-piece construction aids the upper in pressing to the foot more closely and be the best ever laceless boot so far in terms of lockdown.
 I also like the fact that the Sprintframe 360 outsole is very snappy and can surely trick your mind into feeling propelled in your acceleration.

 6. adidas F50 Elite Laced